+Director: Professor V. Barr

-Directors: Associate Professors J. Spinelli (Fall 2009, Winter 2010), C. Fernandes (Spring 2010) Faculty: Refer to listings under Electrical Engineering and Computer Science
+Faculty: Refer to listings under Electrical Engineering and Computer Science

-Mission Statement: The Computer Engineering program provides students with a solid basis in computer engineering and its underlying mathematics and science within the framework of a liberal arts education.
+The Computer Engineering program provides students with a solid basis in computer engineering and its underlying mathematics and science within the framework of a liberal arts education.
 We prepare students for immediate professional employment, graduate study, and entry into related professions.
 We believe that the rigor and depth of a computer engineering education combined with a broad study of the liberal arts provides an excellent background for students who wish to enter professions such as medicine, law, and business administration as well as engineering itself.
 Through our required international component, our emphasis on undergraduate research, and the personal attention that we give to each student, we educate well-rounded members of society who are prepared to excel in an increasingly multicultural and technological world.

 The Computer Engineering program is offered jointly by the Department of Electrical and Computer Engineering and the Department of Computer Science.
-The major is accredited by ABET (http://www.abet.org).
-Educational objectives and program outcomes are listed on the department website: http://ece.union.edu
+The major is accredited by ABET (www.abet.org).
+Educational objectives and program outcomes are listed on the department website: ece.union.edu